SrishtiGrover/Multiple-client-socket/README.md

 # Multiple-client-socket
-A server which can handle simultaneous queries from multiple clients
+A server which can handle simultaneous queries from multiple clients.